 View more images here.

-- We're an early K to 6th-grade school.
+We're currently an early K to 6th-grade school.
 If you wish to go straight to Admissions, please click here.
 We're also pleased that we now offer early kindergarten.

 Welcome to Las Cruces Academy's online home.
 We're an independent, non-profit, non-sectarian school for gifted or academically advanced children who thrive in this alternative to other schools.
 We are not a charter school, so we are free to implement many very effective teaching methods and policies.
 Please view our mission statement to see what brings us all into the Academy.